 LocationMap of Ash Meadows National Wildlife Refuge

-The meadows are just a couple of miles from the California border, close to NV 373/CA 127, and are reached by a side road off here to the east.
-The approach is rather unpromising, across scrubland with mud/salt flats, sand dunes and scattered dry-looking bushes.
-The road is quite straight and becomes unpaved and dusty.
-Other tracks branch off at right angles leading to lakes and springs, of which the closest, and best to see first is Crystal Spring
+The main (west) entrance to Ash Meadows National Wildlife Refuge is just a couple of miles from the California stateline, close to NV 373/CA 127, reached by a paved side road off to the east.
+The approach is rather unpromising, across scrubland mixed with mud/salt flats, sand dunes and scattered, dry-looking bushes.
+The road is quite straight and once inside the refuge becomes unpaved and dusty, and often rather uneven.
+Other tracks branch off at right angles leading to reservoirs and springs, of which the closest and most visited is Crystal Spring

-, next to the refuge headquarters.
-A half mile raised boardwalk follows a small reed-filled stream, a narrow strip of greenery in the surrounding arid terrain, and ends at an unexpectedly beautiful spring - a pool of clear, blue-green water several meters deep and about 8 meters across, with various ducks and other birds in residence.
-It has a white sandy floor and some bright green algae, all quite reminiscent of the enticing hot pools of Yellowstone National Park
+, next to the refuge headquarters and information center.
+A 0.9 mile boardwalk partial loop trail follows a small reed-filled stream, a narrow strip of greenery in the surrounding arid terrain, to its source at an unexpectedly beautiful spring - a pool of clear, blue-green water several feet deep and about 40 feet across, often with ducks and other birds in residence.
+Like most in the area the spring has a white sandy floor and is lined by bright green algae, somewhat reminiscent of the enticing hot pools of Yellowstone National Park